 When you allocate funds, you will not enter into any currently open positions or orders (meaning, your My TraM Trades page will be empty, regardless of how the TraM currently looks in Advanced Stats).

 When the manager places an order, you will place the same order together with the manager, at the same price.
 In case the order is only partially filled, then the order size will be proportionally distributed among all followers based on how much of their allocated funds are held in the TraM.
 Therefore, you will always have the same entry and exit prices as the manager.

-A filled order in this case, will be tracked as a position.
+A filled order will be tracked as a position.
 As long as the position remains open, any profit or loss is unrealized.
 For example, this means that a trade can go into negative, before it goes into positive, at which point the manager can close the position.
 Only when the position is closed, will any Profit/Loss be applied to your wallets.
-You cannot close a position yourself, unless it's closed by leaving the TraM.
+You cannot close a position yourself unless it's closed by leaving the TraM.

 So, let’s say a position was closed at a profit.
 The TraM fees will only apply in case your TraM balance reaches a new all-time-high value.
-This is known as High-Water Mark, and ensures that the manager is only paid when you make a profit.
+This is known as High-Water Mark and ensures that the manager is only paid when you make a profit.
 The fee can be chosen by the manager, and the options are 5, 10, 15, 20, 25%, and is visible when you join the TraM.
-CoinMetro will also take a fee of 1, 2, 3, 4, 5% respectively.
+Coinmetro will also charge a fee of 1, 2, 3, 4, 5% respectively.

 What if a position was closed at a loss?